barotto/IBMulator/BUILD_WINDOWS.md

 **NOTE:** Do not use folder names with spaces.
 I suggest C:\msys64 for MSYS2 and C:\workspace for source packages.

+**NOTE:** You can copy the shell commands in this document and then paste them in the MSYS shell pressing the middle mouse button.
+Otherwise press Shift+Ins or click the right mouse button and choose 'paste'.

 ## STEP 1.
 Setup a 64bit MinGW build environment
 We will use mingw-w64 (mingw-w64.org) under **MSYS2** (www.msys2.org)

 1. Go to the [MSYS2 website](http://www.msys2.org) and follow the instructions to install the x86_64 environment.
-2. Open the MSYS2 shell and, with the package manager `pacman`, install
+2. Open the **MSYS2 MSYS** shell and, with the package manager `pacman`, install
 the toolchain:
 `pacman -S mingw-w64-x86_64-binutils mingw-w64-x86_64-gcc`
 cmake, make, and Autotools:
-`pacman -S mingw-w64-x86_64-cmake mingw-w64-x86_64-pkg-config make pkgconfig autoconf automake libtool intltool`
+`pacman -S mingw-w64-x86_64-cmake mingw-w64-x86_64-pkg-config make pkgconfig autoconf automake libtool`
 git (otherwise you'll need to juggle with zip files):
 `pacman -S git`
 3. Install the libraries needed by libRocket and IBMulator